yehia67/documentation/getting-started/0.1/introduction/what-is-a-transaction.md

 # What is a transaction?

-**A transaction is an packet that sends messages, withdraws IOTA tokens from an address, or deposits IOTA tokens to an address.**
+**A transaction is a packet that sends messages, withdraws IOTA tokens from an address, or deposits IOTA tokens to an address.**

 Transactions are sent to IRI nodes in [bundles](../introduction/what-is-a-bundle.md).